pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 #####Fig. 1 here #####

 In step #2 above we face the problem of the type of record we take to sample interactions.
 This is important because it defines whether we approach the problem of filling up the interaction matrix in a "zoo-centric" way or in a "phyto-centric" way.
-Most recent analyses of plant-animal interaction networks are phyto-centric; just **% of plant-pollinator or plant-frugivore interaction datasets are zoo-centric.
+Most recent analyses of plant-animal interaction networks are phyto-centric; just **% of plant-pollinator or plant-frugivore interaction datasets are zoo-centric (see, e.g.[#Eklof:2013ed][#Thebault:2010jv][#Schleuning:2012eg]).
 Zoo-centric studies directly sample animal activity and document the plants 'touched' by the animal.
-E.g., analysis of pollen samples recovered from the body of pollinators, analysis of fecal samples of frugivores, radio-tracking data, etc.
-Phyto-centric studies take samples of focal individual plant species and document which animals 'arrive' or 'touch' the plants.
+E.g., analysis of pollen samples recovered from the body of pollinators, analysis of fecal samples of frugivores, radio-tracking data, etc. Phyto-centric studies take samples of focal individual plant species and document which animals 'arrive' or 'touch' the plants.
 Examples include focal watches of fruiting or flowering plants to record visitation by animals, raising insect herbivores from seed samples, identifying herbivory marks in samples of leaves, etc.

 	We can discuss whether zoo-centric or phytocentric sampling potentially bias the estimation of interactions.